Ailey Trio - 2023 January Tour

 Ken Curtis, who played Festus on Gunsmoke, and five other one-time roles before his "Festus" became a recuring character, was early-on a band singer, hired in 1941 by Tommy Dorsey to replace Frank Sinatra.
 From 1949 to 1952 Curtis was led singer with the "Sons of the Pioneers."And despite his shaggy appearance on Gunsmoke, Curtis (birth name Curtis Wain Gates) was a handsome hunk who also had his own singing troup and who was born just to the west of Dodge City, across the Kansas/Colorado state border, in Lamar Colorado then moved to next-door Bent County where his father ran for shefiff.
 They lived below the jail, which was on the second floor, and his mother cooked meals for the inmates.
 He said that he based his "Festus" character, including the twangy voice, on one of the regulars in the jail, known as Cedar Jack, who showed up often in the jail, for drunkeness, a sort of real-life Otis character from the Andy Griffith show.

 This may seem like a big diversion, but I have a purpose.
-I keep a spreadsheet of movie, television and sometimes Broadway stars who come from "fly-over country," what I think of with a certain admiring awe as "The Expanse."
-The data in the Excel sheet is nothing formal and I've not made it a special research project.
+I keep a spreadsheet of movie, television and sometimes Broadway stars who come from "flyover country," what I think of, with a certain admiring awe, as "The Expanse."
+The data in my Excel sheet is nothing formal and I've not made it a special research project.
 Even so, I have 150 performers at this writing, and that is leaving out tons of smaller names we might not recognize.
 It is a reminder that the New York and Los Angeles companies, and other large urban companies get their dancers from tons of small towns.

 Just as the Ailey dancers, in this case the Trio, reach out to the country, they, themselves, often come from smaller towns.
 I think of it as a talent circulatory system.
 Eventually, some of the performers who went from small towns to big cities return to small towns, completing the cycle.

-That's not even counting all the people from here in "flyover" country, this vaste reservoir of talent, who contribute, some of whom stay, many of whom return with what they have learned, contributing locally and keeping connections fresh between "here" and "there."
+That's not even counting all the people from here in the middle of so much country, this vaste reservoir of talent, who contribute, some of whom stay, many of whom return with what they have learned, contributing locally and keeping connections fresh between "here" and "there."
 As I look at it, places like New York City remain fresh and vibrant because so much of their population represents contributions from elsewhere.
 If they were all born and raised in New York City and spent their entire lives in the city, I think they would not be nearly so alive, so energized, so aware or so diverse.
-Essentially, large cities, as I see them, are redistributors of culture.
-When I see Ailey, I am always reminded of that.
-They make a point of national outreach.
+Essentially, I see large cities as redistributors of culture.
+When I see Ailey, I am always reminded, as Ailey makes a point of national and international outreach.

 Lester Horton: A Racially, Ethnically, Diverse Dance Company